Rafizia/os232/links.md

 * [[Article] Process in Operating System](https://byjus.com/gate/process-in-operating-system-notes/)<br>
 This article explains what is process in an operating system.
 Apart from that, this article also explains components in the process such as stack, heap, text, and data.
 * [[Article] Operating System: Threads and Concurrency](https://medium.com/@akhandmishra/operating-system-threads-and-concurrency-aec2036b90f8)<br>
 This webpage provides a comprehensive overview of threads and concurrency in operating systems, highlighting their benefits and the mechanisms used to manage them.
+* [[Article] Process Synchronization in Linux](https://www.tutorialspoint.com/process-synchronization-in-linux#:~:text=Process%20synchronization%20in%20Linux%20involves,process%20is%20the%20child%20process)
+This article provides a comprehensive overview of process synchronization in Linux along with diagrams, making it a valuable resource for understanding these concepts.
+It explains the creation of parent and child processes and the memory image, open files, and address spaces they share.
+Additionally, it covers orphan processes, intentional and unintentional orphaning, and how unintentional orphan processes can be avoided using the process group mechanism.
+* [[Article] Introduction of Deadlock in Operating System](https://www.geeksforgeeks.org/introduction-of-deadlock-in-operating-system/)
+This article discusses the introduction of deadlock in operating systems, examples of deadlock situations, and methods for preventing, detecting, and recovering from deadlocks.
+It also mentions the Banker's algorithm as a method for avoidance and discusses the deadlock detection and recovery phases.